Extending Application.cfc's Using Mappings and Proxies

 Summary

-This mapping logic should be near the top of the root Application.cfc, and it should not be within any of the Application.cfc event handlers (onApplicationStart, onApplicationRequest, etc).
+This mapping logic should be near the top of the root Application.cfc, and must not be within any of the Application.cfc event handlers (onApplicationStart, onApplicationRequest, etc).

 <cfset this.mappings="structNew()" />